Canon EOS 1Ds Mark III Digital SLR

 From Canon's Press release:

-“Live View is at its best during tripod shooting, particularly for close-up photography where precise focusing is imperative.
-As a side benefit, the Live View shooting mode helps to reduce vibration by lifting the reflex mirror out of the optical path well in advance of the exposure, improving image quality at slow shutter speeds.
+"Live View is at its best during tripod shooting, particularly for close-up photography where precise focusing is imperative.
+As a side benefit, the Live View shooting mode helps to reduce vibration.
+It does this by lifting the reflex mirror out of the optical path well in advance of the exposure.
+Thus improving image quality at slow shutter speeds.

 If a user is going to be several feet away from the camera, such as in some studio settings, the EOS-1Ds Mark III can be connected by cable to a computer via its USB 2.0 High-Speed interface.
 The camera can also be operated remotely at distances up to 492 feet with the assistance of the optional Wireless File Transmitter WFT-E2A which allows users to view images directly off the camera's sensor in virtually real-time, with the ability to adjust many camera settings quickly and easily."